paolo-rossi/delphi-jose-jwt/README.md

 ### Unpacking and token validation

 Using the new class `TJOSEConsumer` it's very easy to validate the token's claims.
-The `TJOSEConsumer` object id built using the `TJOSEConsumerBuilder` utility class using the fluent interface.
+The `TJOSEConsumer` object is built with the `TJOSEConsumerBuilder` utility class using the fluent interface.

 ```delphi
 var